yuliia-martynovych/game-oop/README.md

 ## Installation and Running

-To start playing, just open the game file in your browser — no setup required.
+To start playing, just open the game file in your browser, enter your name, and start collecting stars!

 ## Controls